mmtmn/riemann-hypothesis/README.md

 # single_buckets_checker.py

 This code stops as soon as it finds an amount of buckets where only one bucket contains all the prime numbers and no other buckets have any prime numbers.

+### No experiment found where only one bucket contains all primes and no non-primes.

+# prime_buckets.c

+This code stops as soon as it finds an amount of buckets where only one bucket contains all the prime numbers and no other buckets have any prime numbers.

+### No experiment found where only one bucket contains all primes and no non-primes.